KarishmaVal/IMCYTO-dev/prerequisits.md

 # Pipeline Documentation

-**---------- Pipeline Execution and how the pipeline runs sections need to be explained! ----------**
+**---------- Pipeline Execution section on how the pipeline runs needs to be explained! ----------**

 ## Introduction: